-Parents need to know that the violence here is of a war-scale variety, with ships, islands, trains, planes, and ultimately an entire city, Tokyo, destroyed, with dead and wounded.
+Parents need to know that the violence in Godzilla: King of the Monsters! is of a war-scale variety, with ships, islands, trains, planes, and ultimately an entire city, Tokyo, destroyed, with dead and wounded.
 The culprit is a giant monster, though, rather than an army.
 While Godzilla was sometimes a good-guy monster and friend to children in later movies, he is just a menace here.
 Characters smoke cigarettes and cigars.
 The finale involves a suicide by a key character.
 Different versions of Godzilla (aka Gojira, in the original Japanese) exist on DVD; the Japanese original was released in 1954, while the edited "American cut" -- which tells the story from the POV of a U.S. reporter -- was released in 1956.
 Picture quality varies wildly (sometimes even in the same edition!).

 - Parents say